 We take pride in offering our clients the finest representation, personal service and professionalism all at a cost that may surprise you.
-We have helped hundreds of Whitehall, PA residents save their homes, their retirement accounts and regain their piece of mind.
+We have helped hundreds of Allentown, PA residents save their homes, their retirement accounts and regain their piece of mind.
 As one of the largest bankruptcy firms in the Lehigh Valley, we can offer you a free consultation with an experienced bankruptcy attorney who can help you make the best choice.
 We represent residents of Northampton County, Lehigh County, Carbon County, Bucks County, Berks County, Philadelphia County, Chester County, York County, Columbia County, Luzerne County, and Montgomery County.

 Attorney Cook assists individuals, couples and companies to find the best options for their unique situations.

 The bankruptcy code has gone through many revisions, the most recent revision in 2005 allows you to keep you personal property, car, retirement accounts and your home while erasing all of your dischargable debts.
 A discharge is an order signed by a Judge discharging (erasing) your debt.
 Debts that are discharable in bankruptcy are credit card debts, store charge debts, unsecured loans, medical bills, legal bills, civil judgments, lawsuits and some mortgages.